top of page

 'Children of Adam': Amour-propre in Rousseau's Constitutions

-Although glory--the joy we receive by contemplation of our own power--is the key cause of violence, it's satisfaction, through relations of equality, is also central to how Hobbes establishes and maintains peace in Leviathan.
+Although glory--the joy of contemplating one's power--is the key cause of violence, its satisfaction, through relations of equality, is also central to how Hobbes establishes and maintains peace in Leviathan.

 Here I argue that, although amour-propre is the source of inequality and domination, it is also crucial to the support of institutions for collective freedom.
 In his relatively neglected constitutional projects, Rousseau cultivates amour-propre in this productive way, without transforming it wholly into amour de la patrie.